-We held our first Zoom Synod

-Assembly with speakers Dr. Drew

-Hart and Michael Osterholm;

-offered our first online Tool Kit

-(to be expanded in 2022); and provided four online worship services to provide respite and build unity

-- Listening to the weariness of our rostered leaders, we cancelled Bishop's Theological Conference for the first time and organized the whole staff in a caring process for our leaders, "Tending Weary Souls." - We are preparing to host the ELCA Youth Gathering the first ever held in Minneapolis, July 21-28, 2022.
+- conversation on the third Thursday evening of each month. - We held our first Zoom Synod Assembly with speakers Dr. Drew Hart and Michael Osterholm; offered our first online Tool Kit (to be expanded in 2022); and provided four online worship services to provide respite and build unity across the synod. - Listening to the weariness of our rostered leaders, we cancelled Bishop's Theological Conference for the first time and organized the whole staff in a caring process for our leaders, "Tending Weary Souls." - We are preparing to host the ELCA Youth Gathering the first ever held in Minneapolis, July 21-28, 2022.